ga-chicago/wdi-12-project-4/README.md

 You are encouraged to ask others, including students, instructors, and stackoverflow, for help.
 However, it is NOT ACCEPTABLE TO COPY another person's code and submit it as your own.
 More importantly, it is detrimental to your learning and growth.

-Small snipits of code that solve small problems taken from Stack Overflow are generally an exception to this rule.
+Small snippets of code that solve small problems taken from Stack Overflow are generally an exception to this rule.
 If you aren't sure, it is **your** responsibility to **ASK**.
-To be on the safe side, why not credit the person/ resource you got the code from in a comment, and let an instructor take a look at it.
+To be on the safe side, why not credit the person/resource you got the code from in a comment, and let an instructor take a look at it.